Nike Inc. Organizational Culture Characteristics: An Analysis

 3. Inclusive

 Talented.
 Nike Inc. understands that talent and innovation go hand-in-hand.
 This feature of the organizational culture emphasizes the need to provide human resource support for product development and internal services in the corporation.
 As such, Nike uses training programs to maintain employee talent.
 The company also has coaching and mentoring programs.
-These approaches are based on the strategy that develops and enables leaders within the organization for Nike’s global growth.
-The purpose of this characteristic of Nike’s corporate culture is to sustain talent and infrastructure necessary for producing some of the world’s most popular athletic shoes, equipment and apparel.
+These approaches are based on a strategy that develops and enables leaders within the organization for the company’s global growth.
+The purpose of this characteristic of Nike’s corporate culture is to sustain talent and infrastructure necessary for producing some of the world’s most popular sporting goods.

 Diverse.
 Diversity is continually developed in Nike’s organizational culture.
 The company believes that this feature of the corporate culture leads to a dynamic workforce.
-Diversity promotes Nike’s creativity, innovation, brand image and, consequently, competitive advantage.
-The company maintains diversity through HR programs, such as the Speak Up! program, which facilitates sharing of ideas among workers.
-This feature of the corporate culture maximizes Nike’s product development cycles, especially in creating new designs for its sports shoes, apparel and equipment.
+Diversity promotes Nike’s creativity, innovation, brand image, and competitive advantage.
+The company maintains diversity through HR programs, such as the Speak Up! program, which facilitates the sharing of ideas among workers.
+This feature of the corporate culture maximizes Nike’s product development cycles, especially in creating new designs for its products.
+Diversity also aligns the work culture to social trends relevant to the sporting goods business, such as the market trends shown in the PESTLE/PESTEL analysis of Nike.

 Inclusive.
 Nike Inc. emphasizes inclusiveness in its organizational culture.
 The purpose of this cultural characteristic is to minimize barriers to employee performance.
-Nike’s strategy uses inclusiveness as a tool for optimal performance, diversity and talent development.
+The sporting goods company’s strategy uses inclusiveness as a tool for optimal performance, diversity, and talent development.
 The company supports this feature of the corporate culture through a team-based approach to management.
 In addition, Nike employs a number of programs, such as Bias to Breakthrough (a program for removing barriers to creativity) and NCourage (a set of employee networks for cultural awareness and community building).
-This feature of the organizational culture minimizes problems in Nike’s workforce and supports streamlining athletic shoes, apparel and equipment design and production processes.
+This feature of the organizational culture minimizes problems in the company’s workforce and supports streamlining sporting goods design and production processes.
+This aspect of the company culture helps satisfy Nike’s corporate social responsibility to its human resources, who are stakeholders in the business.

 References